foliojs/font-manager/README.md

 ### Font Descriptor

 Font descriptors are normal JavaScript objects that describe characteristics of a font.
 They are passed to the `findFonts` and `findFont` methods.
-The fields allowed are documented below.
+Any combination of the fields documented below can be used to find fonts.

 Name             | Type    | Description
 ---------------- | ------- | -----------